thingsdb/ThingsDocs/v0/content/collection-api/mod_type/ren.md

 Argument | Type | Description
 -------- | ---- | -----------
-type | str | Name of the Type where the property has to be modified from.
+type | str | Name of the Type where the property or method has to be modified from.
-`'ren'` | str | Passing this argument will result in a *modify* action. name | str | Name of the property that has to be modified. to | str | New name for the property that has to be modified.
+`'ren'` | str | Passing this argument will result in a *modify* action. name | str | Name of the property or method that has to be modified. to | str | New name for the property or method that has to be modified.

 ### Return value